SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

   1. Gets the latest offers and balances for the oracle using <b>getOffersAndBalances</b>
   2. Gets the last visited offer ID from the state in order not to loop through offers which were already examined in previous checks
   3. Loops through each offer obtained and does the following:
-    a.
-Gets the ID of the current offer in the loop
+      1. Gets the ID of the current offer in the loop
-    b.
-If the ID of the current offer is less or equal to the last visited offer ID, the loop is abandoned because we do not want to loop through offers which we already examined
+      2. If the ID of the current offer is less or equal to the last visited offer ID, the loop is abandoned because we do not want to loop through offers which we already examined
-    c.
-If the current offer is a 'PricePush', it does not contain any errors and the round for that submission is greater than the last observed round, the metrics are updated with the current offer's details by calling <b>updateMetrics</b>
+      3. If the current offer is a 'PricePush', it does not contain any errors and the round for that submission is greater than the last observed round, the metrics are updated with the current offer's details by calling <b>updateMetrics</b>
   4. Loops through the balances and the balances for IST and BLD are updated by calling <b>updateBalanceMetrics</b>

 <br>